|Features||Fast and Many Platforms|

 |Par Check and Repair|

-NZBGet is right up there with SABnzbd in terms of popularity.
+Popular NZB downloader NZBGet continues to make improvement in 2019.
+Currently NZBGet is on version 21.
 This USENET downloader is a solid piece of software with plenty of features, good security and cross-platform capability.
 One of its real standout advantages is that it works very well with low or even under-powered devices, giving it an edge if you have an older computer or use Raspberry PI to handle your downloads.

 The program is cross-platform, so there shouldn’t be any issues for those who use something other than a Windows box.
 NZBGet is written in C++.
 It has a web interface, will check and repair par files for you and supports client/server mode.